 - take a break in the Villa Borghese Garden – one of the most beautiful gardens in Rome

 - admire Caravaggio’s famous paintings in Santa Maria del Popolo

 - enjoy unspoilt views of Rome from the Janiculum Hill (Gianicolo Hill)

-- have a picnic among the orange street in the Orange garden, located on the Aventine Hill (the gardens offer vistas with St. Peter’s Basilica, the Victor Emmanuel Monument and the other historic landmarks
+- additionally, have a picnic among the orange street in the Orange garden, located on the Aventine Hill.
+The gardens offer vistas with St. Peter’s Basilica, the Victor Emmanuel Monument and also the other historic landmarks

 - visit museums that are free the first Sunday of the month